libktx/ktx/README.md

 The latest snapshot version name can be found on the [`develop`](https://github.com/libktx/ktx/blob/develop/version.txt) branch.

-Even the snapshots should be rather stable, as the libraries are not pushed to _Maven Central_ unless they pass their extensive test suites.
+Even the snapshots are rather stable, as the libraries are not pushed to _Maven Central_ unless they pass their extensive test suites.
+However, the public APIs in snapshot releases might be changed prior to a stable release.

 ## Documentation